-PwC commissioned a leading market research firm to conduct an online poll of C-Suite executives in the US who are CEOs (154), CFOs (130), or COOs (119).
+PwC commissioned a leading market research firm to conduct an online poll of C-Suite executives in the US including CEOs (154), CFOs (130) or COOs (119).
 The poll was conducted online from April 23rd through May 10th, 2018.
-Thirty-seven percent of participating executives lead companies with annual revenues of US $1 billion or more and 89% are headquartered in the US.
-This data is self reported and is for directional information only.
+37% of participating executives lead companies with annual revenues of US $1 billion or more and 89% are headquartered in the US.
+This data is self-reported and is for directional information only.

 Dr. Deniz Caglar